purerosefallen/nesties/README.md

 **Nest.js utilities**

-Nesties is a utility library for Nest.js applications, designed to simplify and enhance common patterns such as decorators, response structures, and request validation.
+Nesties is a utility library for Nest.js applications, designed to simplify and enhance common patterns such as decorators, response structures, request validation, and HTTP-level concerns such as tokens and i18n.
 This library provides a set of utilities to streamline your development workflow and improve code reuse and clarity when working with Nest.js.

 ## Features